 You always need one final stop before heading home.
 And the Soggy Peso is great place for a final stop.
 Their margaritas are known to be the strongest on the island, yet surprisingly good.
 This is 20-minute walk from downtown, or quick cab ride.
 It resembles a tiki bar, or perhaps a bar found in the Florida Keys that is tucked away in the trees.
 Its westward facing, so it’s a great spot for sunset.
 Soggy Peso is consistently named as one of the favorite bars on the island among tourists and ex pats.

-Other Great Places to Stop
+Other Great Places to Go

 Aquatic Funday Park: Great place to bring the kids for the day, with waterslides.
-I probably wouldn’t book this is a daytrip from Cancun, but if you are staying on the island for several days with children then I think it’s a great activity for one of your days.
+I probably wouldn’t book this as a daytrip from Cancun, but if you are staying on the island for several days with children then I think it’s a great activity for one of your days.
 Entrance is currently around $43 (sometimes there are discounts for cheaper) which gets you access to the waterslides, beach chairs, and food.

 El Borracho Burro Cantina: Located across from Kin Ha, they have live music, cornhole, and a great bar vibe.